Groupe Respect ©Philippe Quaisse

 The new initiative, whose name the “Groupe Respect” is an acronym that stands for “reactivity, ethics, safety, professionalism, efficiency, trust and transparency” in French, is being spearheaded by producers Caroline Bonmarchand of Avenue B Productions and Alice Girard of Rectangle Productions alongside head of women’s parity organisation Le Lab Femmes du Cinema’s Fabienne Silvestre.

-Members include representatives of a range of film industry jobs from actors, directors, and casting directors to crew members, distributors and international sales agents.
+Members include representatives of a range of film industry jobs from actors, directors and casting directors to crew members, distributors and international sales agents.

 A collective effort

 Bonmarchand and Girard joined forces following accusations on the set of Je Le Jure when the film’s director Samuel Theis, the French co-star of Anatomy Of A Fall, was accused of rape by a crew member.
 Bonmarchand says she had just 24 hours to make a snap decision on what to do.
-“There was no guide book,” she says, despite consulting recommendations from the CNC and groups like the Collectif 50-50.
+“There was no guidebook,” she says, despite consulting recommendations from the CNC and groups like the Collectif 50-50.

 Theis ended up directing the film from a remote location, but Bonmarchand says the experience was a wake-up call and contacted Girard who had previously experienced her own urgent production dilemma involving a crew member who had been accused of sexual assault on a previous film.

-“The tools that exist today are fundamental, but they don’t tell you what to do when it actually happens on your set,” said Girard, whose recent credits include Patricia Mazuy’s Visiting Hours and Christine Angot’s A Family.
+“The tools that exist today are fundamental, but they don’t tell you what to do when it happens on your set,” said Girard, whose recent credits include Patricia Mazuy’s Visiting Hours and Christine Angot’s A Family.

 “One person’s actions shouldn’t compromise the work of an entire team.
 Films are collective efforts.”